Fire Prevention Bureau

-All currently registered businesses or properties will be invoiced in the first few weeks of January 2021.
+All currently registered businesses or properties will be invoiced in January 2022.
 A registration update form will be mailed along with the invoice.
+We now have online payments available for your convenience.
+The website for payments will be on the application.
 Do not submit payment prior to receiving the invoice.

-Please complete the application/ update form.
-All fields are required.
-If you are no longer renting or operating your business you can check the box and sign the line.
+Please complete the application/ update form in its entirety.
+If you are no longer renting or operating your business, you can check the appropriate box and sign the line.

 When making your scheduling requests consider the following:

 - We will utilize a key box or pick up a key from a local real estate office (Cape May City only) provided that the residence will be unoccupied & not rented during that time period

 - We schedule inspections Monday through Friday in two scheduling blocks: